-Being a new young team, Amanda found that they were having challenges in delivery and implementing changes.
+Being a new team, Amanda found that they were having challenges in delivery and implementing changes.
 They didn’t have the wider respect of stakeholders.
 Their inability to set boundaries meant they found themselves saying ‘Yes’ and jumping through hoops to make progress.

 At this early stage in their AA Engineering career, their focus was still on themselves and not as a collective.
 The team’s productivity and effectiveness were not what the business had anticipated and little progress was being made on some of the key marketing projects.

 Amanda was feeling the pressure.

 With the team not functioning collectively and unable to influence, there was a concern of team members suffering from burnout.
 Morale was low and Amanda could see the frustration from the team.
 It’s not surprising that sickness rates within the team had risen.
 Worse still, Ashley, one of the most talented members of the team was considering leaving the AA Engineering in pursuit of a better role.

 As for Amanda, she felt most of her time was taken by managing and supporting the team.
 She hardly ever had the opportunity to develop the strategy or follow through on the projects that John was judging her on.

 The Know You More (KYM) coaching programme was developed so that clients can support team development.
 For AA Engineering, this meant that each member of the Marketing team accessed 3 individual coaching sessions and 2 team coaching sessions.

 Having spent time with Amanda it was agreed that the team programme would focus on developing collective leadership and stakeholder influence.